 In line with its practice-based ethos, the School is home to state-of-the-art facilities with purpose-built wet and dry laboratories and simulated environments to enhance students' learning experiences.

-The Graduate School of Health is mainly housed in the brand new Thomas St Building, which was completed in September 2014.
-Featuring a mix of specialist and collaborative teaching facilities, the building has transformed the way students learn, including health consulting rooms and Australia’s first Super Lab with capacity for 200 students.
-World-class research facilities will increase the capacity for ground-breaking research produced across disciplines.
+The Graduate School of Health is mainly housed in the purpose-built facility at One Hundred Broadway which was completed in September 2019.
+Featuring a mix of specialist and collaborative pod classrooms, the building has transformed the way students learn, including a public facing clinic, a computer lab and simulation spaces.
+World-class research facilities will increase the capacity for ground-breaking research produced across the disciplines.